 Financial assets measured as at amortised cost, contract assets and ROU Assets: ECL is presented as an allowance, i.e. as an integral part of the measurement of those assets in the balance sheet.
-The allowance reduces the net carrying amount.
-Until the asset meets write-off criteria, the Company does not reduce impairment allowance from the gross carrying amount.
+The allowance reduces the b) Financial Liabilities